-You have the right to request a good faith estimate of the cost of nonemergency health care services under Georgia & Federal law.
+You have the right to request a good faith estimate of the cost of nonemergency health care services under Federal law.

-In Georgia, a patient may ask for an estimate of the amount the patient will be charged for a nonemergency medical service provided.
 Federal law requires that we provide a good faith estimate to patients who don't have insurance or who are not using insurance.
 The Good Faith Estimate must be provided within 3 business days of your request, or within 1 or 3 business days of scheduling depending on the date services are to be provided.